EBZebra/docs/edge/source/api/keycapture.md

 7. On consumer Jelly Bean (Android) devices, the search button cannot be captured, as it has been reserved for the sole use of "Google Now".
 8. On ET1, Search (P3) key is application specific.
 Dispatching this key within the Enterprise Browser wont do anything as the Enterprise Browser doesn't do anything specific with this key (unlike the menu key which raises the menu).
 Although on some device configurations pressing the SHIFT key twice generates CAPS LOCK which can be captured with a key value of 16.
+9. On Android keypad devices, the ESC key behaves like a back button.
+User need to ensure to set the dispatch value to false or else the application will go into background and it will not perform the user defined action.

 ###Precedence of APIs using the same keyValue
 If captureKey and remapKey have been called with the same keyValue, the remapKey will take precedence.
 In this case this means that the keyEvent for the inputted key will not be fired as the remapping will occur and consume the key event.